intel/libvpl/doc/spec/source/VPL_summary.rst

 Disclaimer
 ----------

-Developers can implement any subset of the oneVPL API.
+Developers can implement any subset of the |vpl_short_name| API.
 The specification makes no claim about what encoder, decoder, VPP filter, or any other underlying features are mandatory for the implementation.
-The oneVPL API is designed such that users have several options to discover capabilities exposed by the implementation:
+The |vpl_short_name| API is designed such that users have several options to discover capabilities exposed by the implementation:

 #.
 Before or after session creation: Users can get a list of supported encoders, decoders,
    VPP filters, correspondent color formats, and memory types with the help of the :cpp:func:`MFXEnumImplementations` function.
-For more details, see :ref:`oneVPL Dispatcher Interactions <onevpl-dispatcher-interactions>`.
+For more details, see :ref:`vpl-dispatcher-interactions`.
 #.
 After session is created: Users can call **Query** functions to obtain
    low level implementation capabilities.